 Recent Courses

 This course critically examines literary expressions of Latina lesbian identity, sexuality, politics, and culture from the late twentieth century into our contemporary moment.
-Through close readings of poetry, essays, plays, and fiction, students analyze how Latina lesbians navigate and resist intersectional oppressions.
-Students also situate Latina lesbian writing within a larger women of color feminist tradition.
+Through close readings of fiction, essays, and poetry, students analyze how Latina lesbians navigate and resist intersectional oppressions while also situating Latina lesbian writing and cultural production within a larger women of color feminist tradition.

 Latina Lesbian Literature

-Inspired by the 1981 anthology This Bridge Called My Back: Writings by Radical Women of Color, this course focuses on the literature, politics, and activism of women of color who forward radical visions of justice.
-Through an exploration of feminist writing and creative expression, students examine how women of color critically reimagine the intertwined systems of settler colonialism, white supremacy, cisheteropatriarchy, classism, ableism, and imperialism.
+Inspired by the 1981 anthology This Bridge Called My Back: Writings by Radical Women of Color, this interdisciplinary course focuses on the literature, politics, and activism of women of color who forward radical visions of justice.
+Through an exploration of women of color feminist thought across the late twentieth century into our contemporary moment, students examine how women of color critically challenge settler colonialism, white supremacy, cisheteropatriarchy, classism, ableism, and imperialism.

 Radical Women of Color